Berlinale & EFM Participation Guidelines

 The Berlin International Film Festival (Berlinale) is a division of Kulturveranstaltungen des Bundes in Berlin GmbH (KBB).
 The Berlinale is funded by the Minister of State for Culture and Media, in accordance with a resolution of the German Federal Parliament.
 The European Film Market (EFM) is part of the Berlinale.

-To qualify for an accreditation, the festival visitor must agree to the participation guidelines.
+To qualify for a festival or EFM accreditation, the festival visitor must agree to the participation guidelines.
 Any violation of these guidelines, as well as any disregard of the safety regulations, may lead to the withdrawal of the accreditation and a permanent exclusion from the event by the organiser.
-The organiser can assert further rights as necessary.
+The Berlinale can assert further rights as necessary.

 2. Code of Conduct and Anti-Discrimination Statement